 For the person that feels like New York City is a concrete jungle, Prospect Park offers a green oasis.
-It was designed by the team that created Manhattan’s Central Park and they have made Prospect Park a fantastic hangout spot for lovers of green spaces and an ideal place to go for a run or ride a bicycle, or even to have a picnic with your friends and just bathe in the sun after a meal.
+It was designed by the team that created Manhattan’s Central Park and they have made Prospect Park a fantastic hangout spot for lovers of green spaces and an ideal place to go for a run or ride a bicycle or gather your friends as its one of the best picnic spots in Brooklyn as well as bathe in the sun after a meal.

 The park is not only a recreational center but also hosts the Prospect Park Zoo, Brooklyn Botanic Garden, Grand Army Plaza, Brooklyn Museum, Litchfield Villa and the Boathouse to name a few.
 Believe it or not, Prospect Park isn’t actually the biggest park in Brooklyn, it’s the second-largest behind Marine Park.

 While you’re here, don’t miss the several NYC waterfalls located within the park!
 There’s even a waterfall hiking trail that goes past several waterfalls right here in Prospect Park including the Ravine which was designed to mimic the landscape in the Adirondack Mountains in Upstate New York.